School of Journalism

 Undergraduate Student Services, 76 Gannett Hall

 About the School

-The faculty is committed to educating students in the responsibilities and skills of the professional journalist.
-It also has a broader commitment to advance the profession of journalism through scholarly research, analysis and criticism and through special programs to serve practitioners.
-The school also prepares students for careers in corporate communication through its strategic communication emphasis area.
-Students in that area typically pursue careers in advertising or public relations or in strategic communication, a combination of those fields.
+The faculty is committed to educating students in the responsibilities and skills of the professional journalist and strategic communication practitioner.
+Faculty members work to consistently improve a dynamic array of course offerings that lead the way in journalism education and research.
+Faculty also have a broader commitment to advance the profession of journalism through scholarly research, analysis and criticism and through special programs to serve practitioners.

 - Special Programs